KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

     dot_plot = create_dot_plot(seq1, seq2)

 # I have purposely not commented this code very well - try to figure out what I am doing - the prints commented out may help you
+# Try and simplify and coment this code add a docstring to document
     try:

       for i in range(len(seq1)):